SmirkyGraphs/ri-state-payroll/README.md

 The goal of this project is to collect quarterly payroll data from [transparency.ri.gov](http://www.transparency.ri.gov/payroll/).
 The data is cleaned and analyzed using Python to show the difference between the 2 quarters.
 The programs is a CLI and prints out the final results for desired departments in the prompt.

+Once finished the cleaned datasets can be found in `/data/clean/{department}/` showing new hires, pay changes, summary information and terminations.

+In addition, the code currently only works for the 2 most recent quarters.

 ## Prerequisites

 You must have **Python 3** installed.
 You can download it